-All Municipal Fund expenditure included in the list of payments is incurred in accordance with the 2020-21 Budget as adopted by Council at its meeting held on 30 June 2020 (JSC07-06/20 refers), or has been authorised in advance by the Mayor or by resolution of Council as applicable.
+All Municipal Fund expenditure included in the list of payments is incurred in accordance with the 2020-21 Budget as adopted by Council at its meeting held on 30 June 2020 (JSC07-06/20 refers),or has been authorised in advance by the Mayor or by resolution of Council as applicable.

-MOVED Mayor Jacob, SECONDED Cr Jones that Council NOTES the Chief Executive Officer's list of accounts for December 2020 paid under Delegated Authority in accordance with Regulation 13(1) of the Local Government (Financial Management) Regulations 1996 forming Attachments 1, 2 and 3 to Report CJ011-02/21, totalling \$21,466,443.94.
+That Council NOTES the Chief Executive Officer's list of accounts for December 2020 paid under Delegated Authority in accordance with Regulation 13(1) of the Local Government (Financial Management) Regulations 1996 forming Attachments 1, 2 and 3 to this Report, totalling \$21,466,443.94.